7th Annual

 “Medical Education Innovation” refers to innovative curricula that address a current issue within medical education.
 The innovation should be based on learning principles and be designed to meet a specific need.
 Examples include but are not limited to health and wellness, quality improvement, patient safety, interprofessional education, service learning.

-❚ KEYNOTE SPEAKERS
+❚ KEYNOTE SPEAKER